Teriks/pake/docs/source/subprocess.rst

 :py:meth:`pake.TaskContext.call` can be used to run a program and direct all of its output (stdout and stderr) to the tasks IO queue.

-It will raise a :py:exc:`pake.SubprocessException` on non-zero return codes by default unless you specify **ignore_errors=True**.
+It will raise a :py:exc:`pake.TaskSubprocessException` on non-zero return codes by default unless you specify **ignore_errors=True**.

 If you specify for **call** to ignore errors, it will always return the